The Complete Guide To Law Enforcement Background Checks for Employment

 Nearly 30% of applicants fail the psychological evaluation stage (Police Psychological Services Association, 2023).

-“The psychological exam is not just a formality, itreveals whether someone can handle high-pressure, morally complex situations”
+“The psychological exam is not just a formality, it reveals whether someone can handle high-pressure, morally complex situations”

 Which part of the background check do you think is most critical?